tethysplatform/tethys/docs/tutorials/quotas.rst

 1. Workspace Quotas
 ===================

-In the :doc:`./getting_started/advanced` tutorial we refactored the Model to use an SQL database, rather than files.
+In the :ref:`key_concepts_advanced_tutorial` tutorial we refactored the Model to use an SQL database, rather than files.
 However, we might want to store some data as files in case we want to export them later.
 This will also allow us to demonstrate the use of the built-in workspace qutoas that come with the :doc:`../../tethys_sdk/tethys_quotas`.

 a.
 Add the :ref:`user_workspace` decorator and a `user_workspace` argument to the ``assign_hydrograph`` controller.
 Write the hydrograph CSV with the dam id prepended to the filename to the user's workspace.
 The prepended id will be used later when handling a user deleting a dam they have created.